Meet the team

 • Monitors new technical developments in the automation of composite manufacturing to ensure CRC partners are fully informed of new technologies.

-Acting Education & Training Program Leader
+Education & Training Program Leader

-• Read Professor Stuart Bateman's Bio
+• Read Associate Professor Everson Kandare's Bio

 Iain Walker